shivaprakash-git/FLIQ-UNICC-VQC/README.md

 - Try to push yourself, demonstrate your understanding, and write clean efficient code.
 - The UN-ICC and Quantum Coalition value safe, responsible, and humanitarian use of AI/ML, and heavily suggest you keep these values in mind as you develop and test your submission.
-- This challenge and all related submissions are intended for the benefit of **all** and must be submitted under the MIT License, or a similar open source license.
+- This challenge and all related submissions are intended for the benefit of **all** and must be submitted under the CC0 License or CC BY License.

 ---